onevor/ymir/apps/ymir-docs-site/docs/getting-started/install.md

 Here we are telling ymir where the installed plugin exists on the file system, and we are giving it an alias.
 The alias can be whatever you want, it is a shorthand for the full resolver name `@onevor/ymir-plugin-ssm` it is used in your [stack files](../concepts/stack-file.md) and your [stack config files](../concepts/stack-config-file.md) to tell ymir what plugin to load.
 Ymir looks up your [plugin files](../concepts/plugin-file.md) based on the alias.

-## Done

-You are now set, ymir should be up and running in your project;